Foreign relations of New Zealand: Military

-Given its geography, New Zealand faces no immediate threat to its territorial integrity and its defense posture, and limited financial capability, reflects this.
-The New Zealand Defence Force is small compared to many other countries and its lacks air combat capability, although its army is generally regarded as very professional.
+The New Zealand Defence Force is small compared to many other countries and it lacks air combat capability.
 Its overseas duties consist mostly of peacekeeping, especially in the Pacific, with wider regional security falling to Australia.
 In the 21st century, peacekeeping detachments have been deployed to East Timor, the Solomon Islands, and Tonga.
-Engineering and support forces have also been involved in the Iraq War, although New Zealand is not a member of the 'coalition of the willing'.
-New Zealand's heaviest military involvement in recent decades has been in Afghanistan following the United States-led invasion of that country after the 9/11 attacks.
-The deployment has included SAS troops.
+Engineering and support forces have also been involved in the Iraq War.

 In February 2021 the MFAT confirmed granting export permits for military equipment to be sold to the Armed Forces of Saudi Arabia in the years 2016 and 2018, respectively.
 Documents obtained under the Official Information Act showed detailed transactions of the military export.
 The revelation was followed by a previous revelation of the business unit of Air New Zealand aiding the Royal Saudi Navy on a contractual basis, breaching its obligations towards human rights.
 The case of Air New Zealand's business unit The Gas Turbines aiding Royal Saudi navy was commissioned in early April 2021 by the Ministry of Foreign Affairs and Trade to be reviewed by a former executive of Ministry of Business, Innovation and Employment.
-The contractual arrangement between the two was criticized following the Arab nation's role in the Yemen war.
+The contractual arrangement between the two was criticised following the Arab nation's role in the Yemen war.
 It was reported that the UN had expressed concerns regarding any military exports made to Saudi could possibly be used in the Yemeni conflict, despite which the MFAT sanctioned exports to the country, inviting scrutiny over New Zealand's relations with Saudi Arabia.